Script tool

 Use while packing, in the car, or at the curb.

-“We are in our packing routine.
-We grab your things, we drive together, then you go inside with Dad.”
+• “We pack your things, we drive, then you go inside with Dad.”

 Landing after a hand off

-Use in the car after pick up or when you walk inside.
+Use in the car after pick up or once you are inside.

 When another adult steps in